 To me, fall baking is pears ... and persimmon ... and pecans ... and maple ... and apples ... and pumpkins.

 Especially, it's apples and pumpkins!
-Soooo, why not put these two flavors together?
+So, why not put these two fall flavors together?

 Why not, indeed!
 And while we're at it, let's add a nice crunch with streusel topping.
-You know, just 'cause we can.
+You know, just because we can.

 In these Pumpkin Apple Streusel Muffins, the pumpkin base is made just that much better by adding chunks of juicy, fresh fall apples.
 When you take a bite you get the wonderful combination of tender pumpkin muffin, crunchy-sweet streusel, and moist-and-juicy apple.
 Deeee-lish.

-These are one of my all-time favorite muffins.
-I hope you enjoy them, too!
+Pumpkin Apple Streusel Muffins are my all-time favorite muffins.
+I truly hope you enjoy them, too!